top of page

 Roman snails (Helix pomatia)

-Roman snails are protected under schedule 5 of the Wildlife and Countryside Act 1981.
-Abrehart Ecology are one of very few ecology consultancies which specialises in surveying for this species.
-We have worked with a wide range of clients and have trialled translocation of individuals to new areas to establish new populations.
+Roman snails are protected under Schedule 5 of the Wildlife and Countryside Act 1981.
+Abrehart Ecology is one of the very few ecology consultancies that specialise in surveying for this species.
+We have worked with a wide range of clients and have trialled the translocation of individuals to new areas to establish new populations.

 Surveys for Roman snails can be carried out year-round; however, surveys in summer months (when the snails are not hibernating) are most effective.
-In winter months, surveys are based around finding shells of dead animals or finding hibernating animals.
+In the winter months, surveys are based on finding shells of dead animals or finding hibernating animals.

 Desmoulin’s whorl snail (Vertigo moulinsiana)